camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/operate.md

 ## Create an Operate Connector task

-To use the **Operate Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
+To use the **Operate Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task using the **Append Connector** context menu.
 Follow our [guide to using Connectors](../use-connectors.md) to learn more.

 ## Enter your cluster information

-Choose between _Camunda 8 SaaS_ and _Camunda 8 Self-Managed_ depending on your Camunda 8 installation type.
+Choose between **Camunda Platform 8 SaaS** and **Camunda Platform 8 Self-Managed** depending on your Camunda Platform 8 installation type.
 The input fields will update accordingly.

 ### SaaS clusters